JeffC996/415-1/README.md

 Each Car object has only one property, a string "name".

 There are six methods in total:
-GET /           - Welcome message
+GET /           - Welcome messag
 GET /cars       - Returns a list of cars
 GET /cars/:id   - Get a car by its index
-POST /cars      - Add a new car (name required in request body) PUT /cars/:id   - Update a car by its index (name required in request body) DELETE /cars/:id- Delete a car by its index
+POST /cars      - Add a new car (name required in request body)
+PUT /cars/:id   - Update a car by its index (name required in request body)
+DELETE /cars/:id- Delete a car by its index

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.